Solitaire (cipher): Keystream algorithm

 This algorithm generates keystream values by moving cards within the deck.
 The keystream algorithm is deterministic, so the keystream values depend only on the initial order of the deck.
 The deck is assumed to be a circular array, meaning that should a card ever need to advance below the bottom card in the deck, it will simply rotate back to the top (in other words, the first card follows the last card).

-We will take for example this starting deck:
+For example, take this starting deck: